tjmora/g-font/README.md

 **In development mode:**

 * Use the `g.font(...)` method to try different Google Fonts as much as you want without needing to regenerate Google Font API URl over and over again.
+* You also don't need to import individual fonts.
+Just change the `g.font(...)` parameters to any font and style that you want.
 * The stylesheet `<link>` tags with auto-generated href is dynamically inserted to the DOM.
 * If used with Typescript, invalid style values will be linted as erroneous.
 Use `CTRL + SPACE` in VSCode to see all valid values.

 **In production mode:**

 All the things you can do in development mode, except:

 * The Google Fonts API URL is not auto-generated and no stylesheet `<link>` tag is inserted the DOM.
 Check the **Production Steps** section for the additional steps you must do.

 ## Installation